instaal-io/updaate/README.md

 ## What's New
-Changes in 1.2
+Changes in 1.1
 - We have our brand new name "updaate".
 - New 3 Different Layout Designs.
 - Cool Looking **Editable** Animations.
 - Easy Customization Options.
-- Bug fixed.

 Check out `Releases` Tab for Info.
 Check out old documentation <a href="https://github.com/instaal-io/updaate/blob/master/old_readme.md">here</a>.

 ## Features
-updaate has these features:
+MiniUpdateChecker has these features:
 - Checking Update for Your Android App on Google Play Store
 - Material Design UI
 - 3 Themes